crowdtainer/landing-page/content/_index.md

 Did you ever wonder what a certificate label really means, if anything?
 Instead of wondering, we should be able to **see** the impact the choices we make as consumers has.
 Each package bought through crowdtainer has history and a closer connection to its origin. -->

-## Join Crowdtainer - Crowdfunding containers
+## Meet Crowdtainer - Crowdfunding containers

 It would be impossible to reach such goals and yet buy specialy coffee from small farmers, because economies of scale is needed: sending anything less than one coffee container overseas is not economically sustainable.